alibk95/alibk95/README.md

 - ➕➖✖️➗ Practising algorithms is a long-term investment, so I do it [everyday](https://github.com/alibk95/CodingChallenges)
 - 🏃🏻 I'm not always sitting by my computer, I love bouldering.
 - 🎮 Feel free to explore around my github, you might find out [something fun](#)
-- 😉 Life is short, I am always looking for [new adventures](https://www.linkedin.com/in/ali-b-karimi/)